Machine Learning

 Note: We have adapted the following list for our rubric based on questions for evaluating research projects proposed by a former DARPA director George H. Heilmeier and recently used by Dhruv Batra for teaching Deep Learning course at Georgia Tech.

-Introduction / Background / Motivation: Approach: Experiments and Results: Availability: Reproducibility: In addition, 25 more points will be distributed based on: An intermediate deliverable (not graded, but submission is mandatory) is a midway project progress check due on April 5.
+Introduction / Background / Motivation: Approach: Experiments and Results: Availability: Reproducibility: In addition, 25 more points will be distributed based on: An intermediate deliverable (not graded but mandatory submission) is a midway project progress check due on November 7.
 The midway project progress should be in the same format as the project proposal and discuss the progress made and any changes to the original plan.
 The midway project progress should also contain an updated breakdown of the tasks and the final project milestones.
 The final project report may not be graded if the midway project progress check is not submitted.
 If you are struggling to make progress in the project, this would be an ideal time to seek help.

 Class participation and Pop Quiz